crateio/distutils2/docs/source/index.rst

 Please remember that this is a work in progress.
 The documentation is not complete, not spell-checked, and uses different styles.

-The documentation is split in three sections, as in the standard Python docs:
+The documentation is split in four sections, as in the standard Python docs:

 :doc:`install/index`
   A guide for for end-users wanting to install a Python application or library.

+:doc:`tutorial`
+  A tutorial for Python developers to discover Distutils2 main features.

 :doc:`distutils/index`
   A guide for Python developers wanting to package and distribute their